Fraccs/ctf-web/README.md

 * **docs**: Documentation only changes
 * **feat**: A code change that adds a new functionality to the application
 * **fix**: A code change that fixes incorrect code
-* **patch**: A code change that alters the behaviour of the application but doesn't add any new functionality
 * **perf**: A code change that improves performance
 * **refactor**: A code change that doesn't alter the behaviour of the application
 * **revert**: Revert a previous change